yanxi-chen/Trinity-RFT/README.md

 * **An RFT-core that unifies and generalizes diverse RL modes:** supports synchronous/asynchronous, on-policy/off-policy, and online/offline training;
-allows rollout and training to run separately and scale up independently on separate GPUs.
+allows rollout and training to run separately and scale up independently on different devices.

 * **Agent-environment interaction as a first-class citizen:** gracefully handles challenges like lagged environmental feedback, long-tailed latencies, and environment/agent failures.